Britain's FTSE underperforms as RBS and Lloyds lose ground

 The weak economic backdrop, which has led to record low interest rates in the euro zone and Britain in a bid to stimulate growth and lending, was also highlighted by leaders at the G20 meeting in China.

 "Although stock markets may be open to further gains in the short term, the ingredients for a bear trend remain visible and as such should keep investors alert.
-The ongoing concerns over the global economy may spark jitters," said FXTM research analyst Lukman Otunuga.
+The ongoing concerns over the global economy may spark jitters while depressed oil prices weigh heavily on investor risk sentiment," said FXTM research analyst Lukman Otunuga.

-The FTSE 100 is up around 10 percent so far in 2016, although the U.S. dollar value of UK shares was impacted by a drop in sterling in the immediate aftermath of Britain's June vote to leave the European Unio.
+The FTSE 100 is up around 10 percent so far in 2016, although the U.S. dollar value of UK shares was impacted by a drop in sterling in the immediate aftermath of the Brexit vote.
+(Reporting by Sudip Kar-Gupta; Editing by Andrew Heavens)

-The index was also hindered by a rise in sterling, which climbed following data which showed that Britain's services industry bounced back strongly last month from a slump triggered by the Brexit referendum.

-However, the relatively robust services industry reading helped the FTSE 250 mid-cap index, whose companies are more exposed to the domestic UK economy than those in the FTSE 100.
-The FTSE 250 rose 0.1 percent.